bberka/Modmail.NET/README.md

 - Admins or mod team can respond tickets by sending message to created channel
 - Toggle sensitive logging (Logging messages to tickets)
 - Toggle anonymous messages by mods
-- Setting up teams adding roles and members to teams (partly done)
+- Setting up teams adding roles and members to team
 - Setting priority for tickets (adds emoji to tikcet channel name)
 - Adding private mod notes to tickets that can be viewed later only by mods